 The 1940 Act requires any agreement pursuant to which an investment adviser provides the Fund advice with respect to the Fund's securities to be approved by the Fund's board of directors, including a majority of the members of the Board (the "Directors") who are not "interested persons" (as defined in the 1940 Act) of the Fund (the "Independent Directors").
 The Directors reviewed information with respect to BlackRock Advisors LLC ("BlackRock") and Morgan Stanley Smith Barney LLC ("MSSB") (each, an "Adviser"), as the current external investment advisers who oversee the management of Fund's Marketable Debt Securities Portfolio.
-The Directors reviewed: (a) information relating to each Adviser's financial condition; (b) fees to be paid to BlackRock and MSSB by the Fund for services and the cost of providing such services; (c) the resources devoted to, risk oversight of, and implementation of the Marketable Debt Securities Portfolios investment policies and restrictions; (d) each Adviser's risk and compliance oversight mechanisms; (e) execution of portfolio transactions; and (f) each Adviser's capabilities and experience with managing portfolios similar to the Marketable Debt Securities Portfolio.
+The Directors heard presentations by representatives from BlackRock and MSSB and considered information with respect to the capabilities of each Adviser.
+The Directors reviewed: (a) information relating to each Adviser's financial condition; (b) fees to be paid to BlackRock and MSSB by the Fund for services and the cost of providing such services; (c) the resources devoted to, risk oversight of, and implementation of the Marketable Debt Securities Portfolio's investment policies and restrictions; (d) each Adviser's risk and compliance oversight mechanisms; (e) execution of portfolio transactions; and (f) each Adviser's capabilities and experience with managing portfolios similar to the Marketable Debt Securities Portfolio.

-The Directors, including the Independent Directors, discussed the approval of the advisory agreement with BlackRock (the "BlackRock Advisory Agreement") and the advisory agreement with MSSB (the "MSSB Advisory Agreement" and together with the BlackRock Advisory Agreement, the "Advisory Agreements") in light of applicable regulatory requirements and criteria and assessed information concerning the capabilities of each Adviser and the Fund's advisory fee under each Advisory Agreement at meetings held on May 4, 2017, June 16, 2017 and July 26, 2017.
+The Directors, including the Independent Directors, discussed the approval of the advisory agreement with BlackRock (the "BlackRock Advisory Agreement") and the advisory agreement with MSSB (the "MSSB Advisory Agreement" and together with the BlackRock Advisory Agreement, the "Advisory Agreements") in light of applicable regulatory requirements and criteria and assessed information concerning the capabilities of each Advisor and the Fund's advisory fee under each Advisory Agreement at meetings held on May 4, 2017, June 16, 2017 and July 26, 2017.
 The Board also considered the unique features of the Fund as compared to more traditional registered closed-end funds for which BlackRock and MSSB serve as investment adviser.
 Following an analysis and discussion of the factors identified below and in the exercise of their business judgment, the Board, including a majority of the Independent Directors, concluded at an in-person meeting held on July 26, 2017 that it was in the best interests of the Fund to approve the Advisory Agreements and unanimously approved the Advisory Agreements.